Vouch Insurance Review 2026: The Broker for Startups

 How Vouch compares

-- vs. a carrier (Corgi): Vouch is primarily a broker, placing coverage across insurers and advising on the program, where a full-stack carrier underwrites and issues its own policies.
-Vouch's carrier arm blurs this somewhat, so it is worth confirming who carries a given policy.
+- vs. a carrier (Corgi): Vouch is a broker, placing coverage across insurers and advising on the program, where a full-stack carrier underwrites and issues its own policies.
+Confirm which insurer carries a given policy.

 - vs. Embroker: Both are established digital brokers focused on startups and professional risk; compare on industry fit, advisor experience, and price.